pvdz/bestchessline/PROMPT.md

 ### Build Process

+!IMPORTANT!

 Generally the human will do most of the build stuff.
 When you need to check build errors you'll be prompted to build.
 The AI should never install or serve.

+The AI can run `node_modules/.bin/tsc` to check validity, preferably with `--noUnusedLocals --noUnusedParameters --noEmit` for stricter validity.

+NEVER use or suggest npx.

 ```bash
 npm install          # Install dependencies